 Bragar Eagel & Squire, P.C.
 Is Investigating Shift4, and Icahn and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Shift4 Payments, Inc. (NYSE: FOUR), and Icahn Enterprises L.P.
-(NASDAQ: IEP).
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Shift4 Payments, Inc. FOUR, and Icahn Enterprises L.P.
+IEP.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On April 19, 2023, Blue Orca Capital issued a report on Shift4 Payments, Inc., alleging that the Company "engaged in a string of highly questionable and hyper aggressive accounting maneuvers seemingly designed to keep the stock afloat, from cash flow manipulation to inexplicable distributor acquisitions that enabled it to capitalize a major component of COGS."